wbond/vat_moss-python/overview.md

 ## Merchandise Returns/Chargebacks

-In order to get VAT returned on returns or chargebacks, you will have to file an ammended return with corrections to the HMRC.
+In order to get VAT refunded to you when you give users returns or when chargebacks occur, you will have to file an ammended return with corrections to the HMRC.
 See http://www.ion.icaew.com/ClientFiles/c1db2be4-7bd5-41f3-996a-764f237080bb/MOSS%20Helpsheet%203%20QandAs.pdf for questions and answers related to this.